mamathaetikyala/credit-risk-classification/README.md

 ## Overview of the Analysis

-Analysis completed for the machine learning models used in this Challenge.
-This might include:
+Perform analysis on the right machine learning model to be used by peer-to-peer lending services company to check credit worthyness of borrower by loan risk.

 ## Purpose of the analysis: